Fluance-project/Fluance-app/README.md

 Ritmic Platform centralize and merge data collected through multiples Ritmic modules agnostically.
 The platform itself is composed by a Ritmic Server (Node.js Backend) that manage user credentials, websocket, data collect, and persistance into mongoDB.
 It provide a in/out API that provide the ability to manage modules data managment (alerts threshold, regression, predictive params etc...).
 The Ritmic app is a Vue.JS view for the platform that implement API Ritmic server's logics.

 The Ritmic IoT Module is the generic abstraction of the data collector.
 For the moment Ritmic provides a *Basic Measurement Module* compatible with Ubuntu Core based on GPIO API of the SenseHat's Raspberry Pi 4 Module.
-Get it on the dedicated git repository here.
+Get it on the dedicated git repository here https://github.com/wdelenclos/Ritmic-modules.

 [![](https://github.com/wdelenclos/Ritmic-platform/blob/master/preview.png?raw=true)](https://github.com/wdelenclos/Ritmic-platform/blob/master/preview.png?raw=true)